JonathanC13/python_ref/Structures/ok.md

       - If N = 20 lines, then 1 M byte
       - If 16 MB locations, then 2^4 * 2^20 means N = 24 lines.

+####**Modes**
+- Protected mode:
+  - The Windows operating system domain.
+  - 4G of memory with 2G for the system and 2 G for the application
+  - Protected mode still uses segment and offset addresses, but the offset address is 32-bits
+  - Protection is provided by restricting access through priority levels and access rights
+    - When accessing this memory the descriptor describes the base address (starting address) and limit (offset to the ending address) of a segment and the privilege level.

+  - Real Mode: the 8086/8088/186 can only operate in this mode

+####**Paging**
+ - paging is a memory management scheme by which a computer stores and retrieves data from secondary storage for use in main memory.
+In this scheme, the operating system retrieves data from secondary storage in same-size blocks called pages (so in RAM u only need the page table and each there will be references to its pages in secondary memory).
+Paging is an important part of virtual memory implementations in modern operating systems, using secondary storage to let programs exceed the size of available physical memory.

+ - For simplicity, main memory is called "RAM" (an acronym of "random-access memory") and secondary storage is called "disk" (a shorthand for "hard disk drive"), but the concepts do not depend on whether these terms apply literally to a specific computer system.

 ####**Registers:**
   - Execution Unit (execution of program instructions) 8 multipurpose registers:
     - EAX: Accumulator: Used for arithmetic and logic operations.
 Destination for MUL and DIV